sunscrapers/djamazing/README.rst

 2. Generate a keypair for the user that can access the bucket.
 3. Create a cloudfront distribution that has origin in the bucket and is restricted to signed URLs.
-4. Generate a cloudfront keypair that can be used in the distribution.
+4. (for protected mode) Generate a cloudfront keypair that can be used in the distribution.

 Installation
 ------------------------